 - Whisk cake flour, baking powder, baking soda, and salt in a large bowl and set aside.

 - Beat butter in a stand mixer with a paddle attachment on high for 1 minute.
-Add sugar and raise speed, beating for 2 minutes.
+Add oil and sugar and raise speed, beating for 2 minutes.
 Scrape the sides and bottom of the bowl down as needed.

 - Add eggs, one at a time, and beat for an additional 2 minutes, scraping the bowl when needed.

-- Divide batter between pans and back for 20 to 30 minutes, rotating halfway.
+- Divide batter between pans and bake for 20 to 30 minutes, rotating halfway.
 A toothpick inserted should come out clean or with a few moist crumbs.
 Allow cakes to cool in pans for 5 minutes, before inverting them onto a wire rack to cool completely.

 - Tint half of the vanilla frosting with black food gel.
 Spoon a bit of frosting onto a cake board.
 Secure the first cake layer and apply some of the Stormy Frosting, apply the second layer and repeat.
 Top with the final third layer.
 Do a crumb coat, chill for 10 minutes, and do a final thicker coat of Stormy Frosting.
 Spoon white and black frostings randomly around cake and use a bench scrape to smear the frosting, creating a watercolor effect.
 Decorate with green flowers.